 When there are many projects run by an organization, it is vital for the organization to manage their project portfolio.
 This helps the organization to categorize the projects and align the projects with their organizational goals.

-Project Portfolio Management (PPM) is a management process with the help of methods aims at helping the organization to acquire information and sort out projects according to a set of criteria.
+Project Portfolio Management (PPM) is a management process with the help of methods aimed at helping the organization to acquire information and sort out projects according to a set of criteria.

 Same as with financial portfolio management, the project portfolio management also has its own set of objectives.
 These objectives are designed to bring about expected results through coherent team players.

 When it comes to the objectives, the following factors need to be outlined.

 The need to create a descriptive document, which contains vital information such as name of project, estimated timeframe, cost and business objectives.

 The project needs to be evaluated on a regular basis to ensure that the project is meeting its target and stays in its course.

 Selection of the team players, who will work towards achieving the project's objectives.